 For five years after the closing date of the transaction, if CenturyLink wishes to integrate or move any OSS supporting retail services from legacy CenturyLink systems to legacy Qwest systems or vice versa, CenturyLink must prepare and submit to Staff and Public Counsel detailed OSS integration plan(s) at least 180 days prior to implementing the system(s) integration.
 CenturyLink’s integration plan will describe the specific OSS to be integrated or moved, the surviving OSS, and why the change is being made.
 The OSS integration plan will describe CenturyLink’s previous experience with the integration of the specific OSS in other jurisdictions, specifying any problems that occurred in that integration process and what has been done to avert those problems in Washington.
 CenturyLink’s OSS integration plan will also identify planned contingency actions in the event of CenturyLink encountering a difficulty, as part of the system integration process.
 The integration plan will be prepared by information technology professionals with detailed experience and knowledge regarding the

 systems integration process and requirements.
-No transition from the Qwest wholesale OSS will occur for three years following the date the transaction closes.
-For an additional two years following the initial three year period, if CenturyLink plans to transition from or to any of its, or the Qwest’s legacy wholesale OSS, CenturyLink will prepare and submit a detailed OSS integration plan to Commission Staff , Public Counsel and CLEC’s.
-CenturyLink’s integration plan will describe the wholesale OSS to be replaced, the surviving OSS, and why the change is being made.
-The OSS integration plan will describe CenturyLink’s previous experience with integrating the wholesale OSS in other jurisdictions, specifying any problems that occurred in that integration process and what has been done to avert those problems in Washington.
-CenturyLink’s OSS integration plan will also identify planned contingency actions in the event of CenturyLink encountering a difficulty, as part of the system integration process.
-The integration plan will be prepared by information technology professionals with detailed experience and knowledge regarding the systems integration process and requirements.
-CenturyLink will also commit to provide this operations support plan to staff no less than 180 days prior to implementing the system transition.

 No transition from the Qwest wholesale OSS will occur for three years following the date the transaction closes.
 For an additional two years following the initial three year period, if CenturyLink plans to transition from or to any of its, or Qwest’s legacy wholesale OSS, CenturyLink will prepare and submit a detailed OSS integration plan to Staff , Public Counsel and CLECs.
 CenturyLink’s integration plan will describe the wholesale OSS to be replaced, the surviving OSS, and why the change is being made.
 The OSS integration plan will describe CenturyLink’s previous experience with integrating the wholesale OSS in other jurisdictions, specifying any problems that occurred in that integration process and what has been done to avert those problems in Washington.
 CenturyLink’s OSS integration plan will also identify planned contingency actions in the event of CenturyLink encountering a difficulty, as part of the system integration process.
 The integration plan will be prepared by information technology professionals with detailed experience and knowledge regarding the systems integration process and requirements.
 CenturyLink will also commit to provide this operations support plan to Staff no less than 180 days prior to implementing the system transition.